Are you concerned about your relationship or worried about someone you know?

 However, you don’t have to suffer in silence.

 Help and support is available at yourSanctuary.
-We provide a range of services (click to be transfered to the services page) including our 24/7 helpline, outreach support and refuge referrals.
+We provide a range of services (click to be transfered to the services page) including our helpline (9am to 9pm, 7 days a week), outreach support and refuge referrals.

 Other useful contacts can be found on Surrey Against Domestic Abuse website.